Ciela-Institute/caustics/paper.md

 automatic differentiation are needed to reduce the analysis timescales.
 Machine learning will be critical to achieve the necessary speed to process these lenses, it will also be needed to meet the complexity of strong lens modelling.
+Literature on machine learning applications in strong gravitational lensing underscores this need [@Brehmer2019; @Chianese2020; @Coogan2020;
-`caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low-level computation and enable deep learning algorithms which rely on automatic differentiation.
+@Mishra2022; @Karchev2022; @Karchev2022b]. `caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low-level computation and enable deep learning algorithms which rely on automatic differentiation.
 Automatic differentiation also benefits classical algorithms such as Hamiltonian Monte Carlo [@hmc].
 With these tools available, `caustics` provides greater than two orders of magnitude acceleration to most standard operations, enabling previously impractical analyses at scale.

 Several other simulation packages for strong gravitational lensing are already